 On the academic side, Eric conducts National Institute of Health funded research on Neuroplasticity.
 He spends mornings in the Interventional Radiology Angiosuite, and afternoons in the classroom.
 Once his undergraduate is complete Eric plans to attend medical school to become a Neurosurgeon.

-Eric explains the connection between his diverse interests in his upcoming Ted talk.
+Eric explains the connection between his diverse interests in his Ted talk.

 Michael Senatore was born in Charlotte, North Carolina.
 About a year ago he decided to perform in his high school talent show.
 The tricky part of this was that he did not have a traditional talent, so he decided he would flip a water bottle and make it land.
 Next thing you know the video of him doing the trick is all over the internet and ‘The Water Bottle Flip’ became the next popular trend/meme.
 Since going viral he has made appearances on Stephen Colbert and Harry Connick Jr, as well as doing ads for LG, Red Bull, and Sheetz convenience store.
 He’s learned many things throughout this past year with his viral fame.

-Michael Senatore will be sharing what it is like to be viral on the internet, and how it has changed his life in his upcoming Ted talk.
+Michael Senatore shared what it is like to be viral on the internet, and how it has changed his life in his Ted talk.

 Since January 2015, Louis-Philippe Morency has been a tenure-track Faculty at CMU Language Technology Institute where he leads the Multimodal Communication and Machine Learning Laboratory (MultiComp Lab).
 He was previously Research Faculty at USC Computer Science Department.
 He received his Ph.D. in Computer Science from MIT Computer Science and Artificial Intelligence Laboratory.
 His research focuses on building the computational foundations to enable computers with the abilities to analyze, recognize and predict subtle human communicative behaviors during social interactions.
 He has formalized this new research endeavor with the Human Communication Dynamics framework, addressing four key computational challenges: behavioral dynamic, multimodal dynamic, interpersonal dynamic and societal dynamic.
 This multi-disciplinary research topic overlaps the fields of multimodal interaction, social psychology, computer vision, machine learning and artificial intelligence, and has many applications in areas as diverse as medicine, robotics and education.